sitepoint-editors/peer-review-docs/SUBMITTING.md

 ### English Language

 Make sure your English is good.
 Watch out for lowercase "i", missing commas, missing dots, typos.
 Use a spell checker - every modern browser has one.
-The better your English, the faster I review.
+The better your English, the faster your work is reviewed.
 It's best if you have someone who speaks good English pre-read your article.

-Please don't expect reviewers to fix your language - some will do it, but that's not what they're there for.
+Please don't expect peers to fix your language - some will do it, but that's not what they're there for.
 Your English should be good enough to allow people to immediately dive into the content of your post - that is what leads to the best reviews and ultimately, the best posts.
+Of course, this doesn't mean your English should be *perfect*, not everyone can output excellent writing in a non-native language, but you should always do your absolute best.

 ### Titles and Subtitles